Worksite Wellness

 Education

 Education is the building block for behavior change.
 It includes providing participants access to information and knowledge needed to make health and wellness decisions.
-This method typically includes: educational email blasts, informational flyers and access to health and wellness resources, etc.
+This method typically includes educational email blasts, informational flyers, access to health and wellness resources, etc.

 -